 Starting a video production business

 It’s helpful to think of yourself and your video work as a business from the beginning.
 The line between freelancer and business-owner is a bit fuzzy, but they both have the same goal: to be paid for providing a product or service.
-To get in the entrepreneur mindset, start by learning the basics of starting and running a successful video business.
+To get in the entrepreneur mindset, start by learning the basics of starting and running a successful videography business.

 The business plan